 UWEC provided experiences that molded me into the person I am today.
 I was able to be immersed in the Somali culture, work in an inner-city school and develop curriculum that connects cultures and math.
 These opportunities gave me insight and knowledge of the world, which I wouldn't trade for anything!

 With a teaching - mathematics bachelor's degree, you will learn how to become a confident instructor, prepared to teach math to a variety of ages.
 In addition to a rigorous curriculum, a semester of student teaching provides real-world learning and opportunities to make valuable professional connections.

-Classes for teaching - mathematics majors may include:
+What classes do teaching - mathematics majors take?